 Other Factors to Consider

 There are two other factors that you can look at while pillow hunting and those are thread count and fluffiness.
 The thread count could determine how durable and comfortable the pillow could feel.

 The standard thread count seems to be 300 but the higher that number the more luxurious (and therefore expensive) the pillow will be.

 Fluffiness can be quite important in that it provides cushioning as well as letting fresh air travel through the pillow.
 Sleeping on a fluff-less flat pillow may not be very comfortable and would not give any support to the spine.

-And the best pillow for headaches and migraines is…
+And the best pillow for headaches and migraines in 2023 is…